-Column 1 Description Column 2 Assumptions Base date (2016) 2021 2026 2031 Ultimate Development (PIA only) Development (PIA Population 21,557 22,605 23,562 24,522 24,522 Employment 9,812 8,695 9,064 9,433 9,433
+Column 1 Description Column 2 Assumptions Base date (2016) 2021 2026 2031 Ultimate Development Population 21,557 22,605 23,562 24,522 28,441 Employment 9,812 8,695 9,064 9,433 10,657

-- 2) Detailed assumptions about growth for each projection area and LGIP development type category are identified in the following tables in Schedule 3 Local government infrastructure plan mapping and tables:
+- 2) Detailed assumptions about growth for each projection area and LGIP development type category are identified in the following tables in Schedule 3 Local Government Infrastructure Plan Mapping and Tables:

 - a) for population, Table SC3.
 1

 - b) for employment, Table SC3.
 2

-For the purposes of the LGIP, 2031 development projection shall be considered ultimate.
-Calculation of ultimate residential development are provided within the LGIP and supporting documents.
-While it is acknowledged there is surplus land within the smaller localities to service development beyond 2031, planning for infrastructure to service these localities is likely to be uneconomic given the relatively low rate of new urban development within areas of the Shire outside of Mareeba township.
+Ultimate residential development capacity is provided within the LGIP and supporting documents.
+While it is acknowledged there is, in some cases, surplus land within the smaller localities to service development beyond 2031, planning for infrastructure to service these localities is likely to be uneconomic given the relatively low rate of new urban development within areas of the Shire outside of Mareeba township.